Abazer22/School_District_Analysis/README.md

 ### School_budget_per_student

-When considering School Sizes, "Large" Schools (Over 2,000 Students) have the lowest average scores and passing percentages.
-The difference in performance between "Small" and "Medium" Size Schools is negligible (approximately 1%).
+Considering School Sizes, "Large" Schools (Over 2,000 Students) have the lowest average scores and passing percentages.
+The difference in performance between "Small" and "Medium" Size Schools is negligible .
 Interestingly, all District schools in this dataset are characterized as "Large" schools.
 This may be an indication that students in this district learn and perform better in smaller, more intimate settings.

 ### School_size